hndoss/hndoss.github.io/_posts/2021/2021-08-24-how-to-avoid-terraform-drifts.md

 ### Caused By Changes in the Code

 This is the most common type of change and it is the one that you should be able to track.
-Often this affect to teams that are not levearing automation and applying changes without a centralized pipeline or haven't a clear deployment flow.
+Often this affects teams that are not leveraging automation and applying changes without a centralized pipeline or haven't a clear deployment flow.

 - Draw a diagram of the process to help you to understand and spot bottlenecks and pitfalls
 - Optionally follow [Hashicorp's recommended workflow Part 3.3](https://www.terraform.io/docs/cloud/guides/recommended-practices/part3.3.html) to use Terraform Cloud